Bit-Wasp/bitcoin-php/README.md

  - Deterministic signatures (RFC6979)
  - BIP32 deterministic algorithms
  - Script builder for common input/output types, parser, interpreter.
+ - Supports bindings to libsecp25k61 and libbitcoinconsensus.
- - RPC bindings to Bitcoin Core's RPC, getting OOP responses :)
+ - RPC bindings to Bitcoin Core's RPC, getting OOP responses
+ - Bindings to Stratum (electrum) servers
  - Easy serialization to binary representation of most classes
  - SIGHASH types when creating transactions (not tested)
  - Payment Protocol (BIP70)
+ - Peer-to-peer protocol
+ - Blockchain classes utilizing the doctrine/cache package

 ##Known Issues:

   The script interpreter has a modest set of test vectors, but these are mostly positive tests, that don't really exercise many of the edge cases.
-While it works, it's not bug-for-bug compatible yet.
+While it works, it's not bug-for-bug compatible yet and should not be relied on for consensus.
+  Similarly, the secp256k1-php extension is a wrapper around an experimental library which has not yet been formally released.
+It's use should not be relied on until the upstream library has made a stable release.

 ##Todo:
   - SPV
-  - P2P
-  - Wishlist:
-     - libbitcoinconsensus as an extension, and an adapter similar to EcAdapter to allow switching between this + the pure PHP code.

 ## Implemented BIPs
   - BIP0011